Philadelphia Bankruptcy Lawyers

 These fees are typically due at the time of filing.
 However, in some cases, the fee to file Chapter 7 bankruptcy can be either waived or paid in installments.
 You will need to complete and submit an application to have the Chapter 7 fee waived.

 You will need to submit a range of forms when you file bankruptcy in Pennsylvania.
-The core of each case is the bankruptcy petition (Official Form 101: Voluntary Petition for Individuals Filing for Bankruptcy).
+The core of each case is the bankruptcy petition.
 On your petition for bankruptcy, which an attorney can help you complete and file, you will provide your contact information and answer questions about why you are filing for bankruptcy, your history of bankruptcy (if any), your debts and assets, and other essential information.
 Along with the petition for bankruptcy, you will also need to file some supplementary paperwork, including forms that describe the following in detail:

 - Information about your income and assets